-Here are some of the best Android gaming tablets available
+Best Android gaming tablets 2022

 Best mid-range: Samsung Galaxy Tab S6 Lite

 If you want a full-blown premium experience but don't want to play current-gen prices, the previous-gen Galaxy Tab S6 Lite is worth looking into.
-This tablet includes some of the best that Samsung has ever included in a tablet, with a super color-rich screen on the front that's 10.4-inches and perfect for gaming.
+Found here are some of the best specs that Samsung has ever included in a tablet, with a super color-rich screen on the front that's 10.4-inches and perfect for gaming.
 Much like the A7, the S6 Lite sports an Exynos 9611 Octa-Core Chipset, but comes packed with 4 GB of RAM, so you'll be able to play anything with ease.

 Alongside an impressive battery life and some other incredible features, thanks to its flagship adjacent tablet, the S6 Lite could be something for those looking to do a little more than gaming.
-The price point may be a bit of a barrier for some, however, as it's still priced as a premium tablet.
+However, the price point may be a bit of a barrier for some, as it's still priced as a premium tablet.

 Best value: Huawei MediaPad T5 10.1